ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 To ensure the code files run correctly, you must load the case files properly.
 There are two ways to do this:

 1. **Use the full file path**
 2. **Use only the filename** (This works only if the case file is in the same directory as the code file.)

+:warning: **Important note:** The format of file paths differs between operating systems.
+The examples shown are based on macOS; Windows users should adjust the paths accordingly (e.g., use double backslashes \\ instead of forward slashes /).
 ### Example:
 ![How to read input XLSX file](Resources/input_code_format.png)